firebase/genkit/docs/flows.md

 ## Flow observability

-Sometimes when using 3rd party SDKs that that are not instrumented for observability, you might want to see them as a separate trace step in the Dev UI.
+Sometimes when using 3rd party SDKs that that are not instrumented for observability, you might want to see them as a separate trace step in the Developer UI.
 All you need to do is wrap the code in the `run` function.

 ```js
 import { defineFlow, run } from '@genkit-ai/flow';